merdoyovski/awesome-database/README.md

 - [Roshi](https://github.com/soundcloud/roshi/) - Roshi is a large-scale CRDT set implementation for timestamped events.
 - [Lmdbjni](https://github.com/deephacks/lmdbjni) - LMDB for Java, which is a very fast embedded key/value store with full ACID semantics.

-### Graph
+## Graph

-- [Neo4j](https://github.com/neo4j/neo4j) - : An open-source, NoSQL, native graph database that provides an ACID-compliant transactional backend for your applications.
+- [Neo4j](https://github.com/neo4j/neo4j) - An open-source, NoSQL, native graph database that provides an ACID-compliant transactional backend for your applications.
 Known for its high performance, scalability, and flexibility.

-### Vector
+## Vector

 ## Research Papers

-- [DB-Readings](https://github.com/rxin/db-readings) - A list of papers essential to understanding databases and building new data systems
+- [DB-Readings](https://github.com/rxin/db-readings) - A list of papers essential to understanding databases and building new data systems.

 ## Contribute